pchab/ProjectRTC/README.md

 * npm start

 The server will run on port 3000.
-You can test it in the (Chrome) browser at localhost:3000.
+You can test it in the (Chrome or Firefox) browser at localhost:3000.

 ## Author